Integrated Lawyer Training (ILT)

 Law students learn the law and how to analyze it, but they are often unequipped with the practical and professional tools they need to practice law successfully.

-Regent Law’s Integrated Lawyer Training (ILT) revolutionizes legal education by combining traditional legal study with practical skills training and ethical formation in the context of a Christian worldview.
+Regent Law’s Integrated Lawyer Training (ILT) enhances legal education by combining traditional legal study with practical skills training and ethical formation in the context of a Christian worldview.

 Our graduates enter the legal field as fully integrated lawyers with a thorough knowledge of the law, skills to put their knowledge to use, and personal wellness necessary to succeed as lawyers.